Atoroidal surface bundles: Figure eight

-Therefore, there are infinitely many $\PMod(T^2_X)$--commensurability classes of purely pseudo-Anosov surface subgroups.
-Since $\PMod(T^2_X)$ has finite index in $\Mod(T^2_X)$, there are also infinitely many $\Mod(T^2_X)$--commensurability classes of purely pseudo-Anosov surface subgroups. \end{proof}
+We conclude that there are infinitely many $\PMod(T^2_X)$--commensurability classes of purely pseudo-Anosov surface subgroups, and since $\PMod(T^2_X)$ has finite index in $\Mod(T^2_X)$, there are also infinitely many $\Mod(T^2_X)$--commensurability classes of such subgroups. \end{proof}